bryangottschalk/dudes-discord-bot/README.md

 ### Adding a clip to play when you join a voice channel

-Upload a short audio file to `/clips` and append your username and the filename you uploaded to the `discordUserAnnouncementDictionary`
+Upload a short audio file to your clips folder (path stored in the environment variable PATH_TO_CLIPS) and append your username and the filename you uploaded to the `discordUserAnnouncementDictionary`.